What Agents Can't Say During Medicare Sales Appointments

 ”You need this plan.”

 How would you feel if a salesperson told you that you absolutely needed whatever they were trying to sell you?
 Probably irritated and pressured to buy something you have a gut feeling you probably don’t need.
 You not only shouldn’t say a client needs a plan because it’s too presumptuous and not something Medicare would approve of, but it’s also just bad marketing.
-Educating is the key to successful selling, not using “salesy” language.
+Educating is key, not using “salesy” language.

 ”If you enroll today, I’ll give you a free gift!”